LucasMcQ/terminal-email/README.md

 This will send the output of the UNIX command to your verified email.

-# NOTE: Do not use the '~' character to represent your home directory.
-You must
+# NOTE:
-type '/home/your-username-here'
+Do not use the '~' character to represent your home directory.
+You must type '/home/your-username-here'  instead.

 # DIRECTIONS TO CONSTANTLY SEARCH FOR EMAIL: